-The increase in compensation expense in 2003 was higher than usual and is primarily due to an increase in employee headcount in the period from March 31, 2002 to March 31, 2003, salary increases, increases in incentive compensation linked to Gallagher's overall operating results, a corresponding increase in employee benefit expenses, and increases in pension and medical insurance costs in 2003.
+The increases in compensation expense in 2003 were higher than usual and are primarily due to an increase in employee headcount in the period from June 30, 2002 to June 30, 2003, salary increases, increases in incentive compensation linked to Gallagher's overall operating results, a corresponding increase in employee benefit expenses, and increases in pension and medical insurance costs in 2003.
 The increase in employee headcount relates to the hiring of additional production and support staff to generate the recent and future new business growth and the addition of employees associated with the acquisitions accounted for as purchases that were made in the last 12 months.
-Compensation as a percentage of commission and fee revenues increased to 58% in the first quarter of 2003 from 57%.
+Compensation as a percentage of commission and fee revenues increased to 57% in the six-month period ended June 30, 2003 from 56% for the same period in 2002.
 These percentages are higher-than-normal primarily due to the investments made in new personnel during the past 24 months as it takes time for the commission and fee revenues generated from the new production personnel to cover their fixed costs and to contribute favorably to pretax earnings.
+The investments made in new personnel appear to be starting to provide some returns as the compensation expense ratio decreased to 55% during the three-month period ended June 30, 2003 from 56% for the same period in 2002.

-The increase in other operating expenses in 2003 over 2002 was due primarily to an increase in fees for professional services, costs associated with leased office space and office expansion and business insurance costs.
+The increases in other operating expenses in 2003 over 2002 were due primarily to an increase in fees for professional services, costs associated with leased office space and office expansion and business insurance costs.
 Also contributing were increases in travel and entertainment costs, due primarily to new business development from new producers.

-The increase in depreciation expense was due primarily to the purchases of furniture, equipment and leasehold improvements related to office expansions and moves made during the last twelve months.
-Also contributing to the increase in depreciation expense in 2003 was the depreciation expense associated with the acquisitions accounted for as purchases that were made in the last 12 months.
+The increases in depreciation expense in 2003 were due primarily to the purchases of furniture, equipment and leasehold improvements related to office expansions and moves made during the last 12 months.
+Also contributing to the increases in 2003 was the depreciation expense associated with the acquisitions accounted for as purchases completed in the last 12 months.

-The increase in amortization was due primarily to amortization expense associated with acquisitions accounted for as purchases that were made in the last 12 months.
+The increases in amortization in 2003 were due primarily to amortization expense associated with acquisitions accounted for as purchases completed in the last 12 months.
 Expiration lists and non-compete agreements are amortized using the straight-line method over their estimated useful lives (5 to 15 years for expiration lists and 5 to 6 years for non-compete agreements).

-The overall effective income tax rate was 25% for the first quarter of 2003 compared to 31% for the first quarter of 2002.
-These rates reflect the effect of tax credits generated by investments in limited partnerships that operate low income housing and alternative energy projects, which are partially offset by state and foreign taxes.
-The decrease in the effective income tax rate in 2003 is due to a synthetic fuel transaction that was consummated in the first quarter 2003.
+The overall effective income tax rates reflect the effect of tax credits generated by investments in limited partnerships that operate low income housing and alternative energy projects, which are partially offset by state and foreign taxes.
+The decreases in the effective income tax rates in 2003 are due to a synthetic fuel transaction that was consummated in the first quarter 2003.
 Gallagher expects that the additional tax credits generated from this transaction will keep the effective tax rate in the mid-20% range for 2003.